rmkubik/rmk-gatsby/src/posts/personal-retrospective-2018.md

 - I met a group of friends at [Global Game Jam](https://globalgamejam.org/) and hang out with them regularly now.
 - I started volunteering with [PIGSquad](https://pigsquad.com/) and made a lot of great new friends!
-- I began attending local meetups like [Donut.js](https://donutjs.club/) that focused on community and not just technology
+- I began attending local Meetups like [Donut.js](https://donutjs.club/) that focused on community and not just technology.

 📚 **Learning new technical skills**

 The web is constantly changing and every day brings cool new tools and technologies.
 In order to keep pace with these changes, I set several goals to read books, take courses, and use new techs.

-- I started practicing writing with my recently published blog
+- I started practicing writing with my recently published blog.
-- I started reading again, almost none of these books were technical.
+- I started reading again, and almost none of these books were technical.
 I've been finding books on "soft skills" much more useful lately.
-Some examples:
+Some examples are:
-  - [Make & Shine](https://smile.amazon.com/Make-Shine-makers-personal-branding-ebook/dp/B07JZVZTRH?sa-no-redirect=1) - a guide for establishing a personal brand
+  - [Make & Shine](https://smile.amazon.com/Make-Shine-makers-personal-branding-ebook/dp/B07JZVZTRH?sa-no-redirect=1) - a guide for establishing a personal brand.
-  - [How to Win Friends & Influence People](https://smile.amazon.com/How-Win-Friends-Influence-People-ebook/dp/B003WEAI4E/ref=sr_1_2?s=digital-text&ie=UTF8&qid=1546927890&sr=1-2&keywords=win+friends) - the answer is to treat people nicely and with respect
+  - [How to Win Friends & Influence People](https://smile.amazon.com/How-Win-Friends-Influence-People-ebook/dp/B003WEAI4E/ref=sr_1_2?s=digital-text&ie=UTF8&qid=1546927890&sr=1-2&keywords=win+friends) - the answer is to treat people nicely and with respect.
-  - [Rework](https://smile.amazon.com/Rework-Jason-Fried-ebook/dp/B002MUAJ2A/ref=sr_1_3?s=digital-text&ie=UTF8&qid=1546927913&sr=1-3&keywords=rework) - a series of short thoughts on how to optimize your work
+  - [Rework](https://smile.amazon.com/Rework-Jason-Fried-ebook/dp/B002MUAJ2A/ref=sr_1_3?s=digital-text&ie=UTF8&qid=1546927913&sr=1-3&keywords=rework) - a series of short thoughts on how to optimize your work.
-  - [Hello Web Design](https://smile.amazon.com/Hello-Web-Design-Fundamentals-Non-Designers-ebook/dp/B0756315SQ/ref=sr_1_2?s=digital-text&ie=UTF8&qid=1546927931&sr=1-2&keywords=hello+web+design) - a practical guide to web design for non designers
+  - [Hello Web Design](https://smile.amazon.com/Hello-Web-Design-Fundamentals-Non-Designers-ebook/dp/B0756315SQ/ref=sr_1_2?s=digital-text&ie=UTF8&qid=1546927931&sr=1-2&keywords=hello+web+design) - a practical guide to web design for non designers.
 - I started listening to a lot of technical podcasts like [Syntax.fm](http://syntax.fm) to keep up to date with new technologies.

 🚢 **Shipping projects, sustainably**